OpenCTI-Platform/docs/docs/usage/automation.md

 You can decide whether you want to create a container each time this step is triggered: by default, this is disabled, so that you can consolidate information within the same container if some update occurs.

-**Specific situation: wrap an incident into a case** When the primary entity you listen to is an incident & then use the "Container Wrapper" step to create a case out of your incident, by default you case will reuse some of the attributes of your incident:
+**Specific situation: wrap an incident into a case** When the primary entity you listen to is an incident & then use the "Container Wrapper" step to create a case out of your incident, by default, your case will reuse some of the attributes of your incident:
 - Author
 - Labels
 - Assignee